 CAMMPUS Cardiovascular Health Assessment Program

-Everyone in Canada is affected by cardiovascular disease.
-Cardiovascular disease is the name for health problems that affect the heart and blood vessels.
-It includes heart attacks, stroke (in the brain) and angina (chest pain).
+- Cardiovascular disease is the name for health problems that affect the heart and blood vessels.
+It includes heart attacks, stroke (in the brain) and angina (chest pain)

-As of 2013, according to Health Canada, more than 1.37 million Canadian have cardiovascular disease.
+- As of 2013, according to Health Canada, more than 1.37 million Canadians have cardiovascular disease

 For more information please contact:

-Natasha Malloff, Senior Manager, Health Wellbeing and Benefits, UBC Human Resources
+Director, Health Wellbeing & Benefits, UBC Human Resources

-Peter Zed, Principle Investigator, Professor and Associate Dean Practice Innovation, UBC Faculty of Pharmaceutical Sciences.
+Principle Investigator, Professor and Associate Dean of Practice Innovation, UBC Faculty of Pharmaceutical Sciences

 - Fitting In Fitness